tpeo/full-stack-curriculum-2023/Week_7/demo/README.md

 - Write the login endpoint
 - Write the authMiddleware function
 - Write the example protected route
+- Update the post request (no longer need to pass in username + validateIput middleware updated)
 - Show them how the token work/expire in Postman
     - Call the register to add a user
     - Login as that user